Let's talk

 What people ask us

 Medellín has a strong international narrative associated with social urbanism.
-The experience of a few actors (organizations and individuals) has narrowed the circle of who "represents" urbanism in Medellín.
+The experience of a few actors (organisations and individuals) has narrowed the circle of who "represents" urbanism in Medellín.
 In that context, La Otra Ciudad plays an important structural role:

 We currently have no open paid positions.